-Christine Sinclair scores hat rick to return to being Thorn in Reign’s side
+Christine Sinclair scores hat trick to return to being Thorn in Reign’s side

 Sinclair’s third goal was the type of score expected of a veteran like the Canadian.
 Facing the Reign backline, she collected a pass from teammate Lindsey Horan and gave a little tap outside the box to push the ball forward, chasing it down for a score in the 74th minute.

 Wednesday’s derby was postponed twice earlier in September because of the wildfires in the Pacific Northwest causing hazardous air quality in Portland.
-The sides faced each other once in the NWSL’s Challenge Cup last summer, finishing in a scoreless draw.
+The sides faced each other once in the NWSL’s Challenge Cup in Utah last summer, finishing in a scoreless draw.

+The rematch was played without fans due to the coronavirus pandemic.
+But the Thorns did use artificial crowd noise and still released clouds of red smoke after goals as their Rose City Riveters supporter’s group would do in a traditional match.

+“It’s been a difficult year; we miss our fans,” Sinclair said during a video conference call with media.
+The match is the last of 2020 at the stadium for the Thorns.
+“They had the red smoke every time we scored, which is a little taste of the Riveters, but obviously in a rivalry match, once the whistle blows, it’s game on.
+It doesn’t matter if there’s fans in the stands or not.
+Now that the game is over, it would’ve been nice to have the fans there for that one.
+It would’ve been a great party, I’m sure.”

-Horan used a quick pace to weave through the Reign’s defense to create a scoring opportunity for the trailing Sinclair.
+Horan used a quick pace to weave through the Reign’s defense to create the opening scoring opportunity for Sinclair.
 The Thorns captain had a first touch just inside the box and booted a shot for the goal in the 40th minute.

 The score was Sinclair’s first against the Reign since 2013.

-Reign defender Taylor Smith was called for a foul against Thorns striker Simone Charley in the box in first-half stoppage time.
-Sinclair took the penalty kick, stutter stepping before angling a right-footed shot past Reign keeper Michelle Betos.
+Reign defender Taylor Smith was called for a foul against Thorns striker Simone Charley in the box in first-half stoppage time to make way for Sinclair’s second score.
+She took the penalty kick, stutter stepping before angling a right-footed shot past Reign keeper Michelle Betos.

-Portland midfielder Rocky Rodriguez had a booming score in the 57th minute off a chip-shot assist from Charley.
+The Reign made some defensive adjustments at halftime, but Portland midfielder Rocky Rodriguez’s surprise score in the 57th minute dismantled those strategies.
+Rodriguez whacked a chip-shot assist from Charley at goal on her first touch.

+“That is a dream goal that you’d want to score not only in Providence Park but as a first goal with the Thorns,” said Rodriguez, a newcomer to the club.

-Reign forward Bethany Balcer scored of a header in the 70th minute.
+Reign forward Bethany Balcer scored off a header in the 70th minute.
 Midfielder Shirley Cruz had the assist.

-The Reign’s best scoring opportunity in the opening half was in the fifth minute when Cruz sent a deep pass into the box for Balcer to head into the box.
+The Reign’s best scoring opportunity in the opening half was in the fifth minute when Cruz sent a deep pass into the box for Balcer to head into the goal.
 Thorns keeper Britt Eckerstrom jumped sideways to punch the ball over the net for a miraculous save.

 Eckerstrom had seven saves in the match.